E011011101001/KUASAL/README.md

 2. Fill in your user ID and password in the config window and click `Confirm` or `Toggle Configuration` to save and close the window.

 3. The userscript will start to function from the next time you visit a supported site.

-## Features

-- Auto Login
-- Auto redirecting to the login page (and then auto login) at
-  - The PandA welcome page
-  - The PandA logged out page
-- Centering KULASIS